CSc436/Aeon/README.txt

 	-add context menus to level editor
 	-add Ctrl+Mousewheel zoom
 	-add zoom to focus on mouse position
+	-kill player/objects for falling out of the world.

 ART
 	-build custom version of game to load images from files